Browse by Topic

 How are Players drafted?

 We periodically issue invitations to existing Players who, in turn, use those to draft (invite) new Players to post their work on Dribbble.

-Players with invitations can draft Prospects using the “Draft” button on Prospect profile pages.
+Players with invitations can draft Prospects from the Dribbble Draft page or by using the “Draft” button on Prospect profiles.
 Designers without Dribbble accounts can also be invited from the Invitations page.

 If a Player chooses to draft a Prospect, an email is sent with a URL to accept or decline the invitation.

 With so many Prospects on Dribbble, how will I ever get drafted?

 We know trying to find an invite can be tough sometimes, but there are a few ways you can improve your chances of catching a Player’s attention:

 - Fill out your profile (Account settings).
 Help the community get to know you!
 Upload an avatar and write a short bio so members can get a better feel for who you are and what you’re about.